Writing & Editing

 Words invite people in to do business with you, fall in love with your brand, share your passion with their friends, take their coats off and stay for a while… Whatever your endgame—to polish an idea, to write your business website from scratch, or to get a last set of eyes on an almost-perfect piece—this is where to come to find the pen and the polish.

 I write and edit web copy, press releases, articles, curricula, children’s books, and social media content.

 If it’s written, I like to get my hands in it.

 I’ve worked with a wide array of clients and would love to help you capture and engage your audience.
 (Take a peek at some of my work here.)

 I’ve worked with clients to write

-- Educational materials (I have a Masters in education)
+- Educational materials including lesson plans and curricula (I have a Masters in education)

 - Social media content

 I have a passion for web copy, especially helping small and non-profit businesses create compelling websites that clearly tell the story of who they are.
 Websites are like inviting someone to your house for coffee: Right away there’s a sensory feeling about who inhabits the space.
 Visitors should want to get to know you, come in to see your studio, ask about your rates, set up an appointment, or get involved.

 I also write Momsicle: Something to Suck On, a blog that has over 100,000 hits.
 It’s the little place where I spin on my favorite things: making food, eating food, fighting the powers of evil, becoming one with nature, and raising gremlins.